phenixphp/phenix-docs/src/guide/getting_started.md

 php public/index.php
 ```

-At this point, you can use a client like **Postman** or **Thunder** integrated as a VS Code extension, and send a request to the URL `http://127.0.0.1:1337/users`, the server response should look like the following:
+At this point, you can use a client like **Postman** or **Thunder** integrated as a VS Code extension, and send a request to the URL `http://127.0.0.1:1337/users`.
+The server response should look like the following:

 ```json
 {